Chimbala

 Leury José Tejeda Brito, musically known as Chimbala, is a Dominican urban music rapper and singer from Santo Domingo.

 He has been dubbed one of the primary performers of dembow in Latin America.
 He has collaborated with artists such as El Alfa, Mozart La Para, José Reyes, Don Miguelo, Black Point and La Materalista.
-He gained fame with the song "Maniquí" calling Farruko attention and doing a remix.
+He gained fame with the song "Maniquí" calling Farruko's attention and doing a remix.

 Career

-Chimbala's musical history begins in his neighborhood where he made songs for an album that came out but was not very popular, later with a more established work machinery, Chimbala put the final touches on his album "Chimbala de este lado".
+Chimbala's musical history begins in his neighborhood, where he made songs for an album that came out but was not very popular.
+With a more established work machinery, Chimbala put the final touches on his album "Chimbala de este lado".

-In 2012, Chimbala released the songs "Tu ere un loco" and "Cuenta Conmigo" (with the collaborations of Pablo Piddy and Toxic Crow), among others.
-In 2014 he released the song "Tu no corre a na", in response to a song that attacked him from El Alfa.
+In 2012, Chimbala released the songs "Tu eres un loco" and "Cuenta Conmigo" (with the collaborations of Pablo Piddy and Toxic Crow), among others.
+In 2014, he released the song "Tu no corre a na", in response to a song that attacked him from El Alfa.

 Chimbala resumed his work in urban music at the end of 2016 with the song "Tamo burlao", a collaboration with his colleague El Fother.
 Since its launch on October 11, 2016, this song has achieved almost seven million views in just two months on its official YouTube video.
-At this time he is called by some urban media outlets "The little giant! of urban music.
+At this time, he is called by some urban media outlets "The little giant! of urban music.
 In the words of Chimabal himself, 2016 was a year of a lot of work because he managed to hit several songs, made a video clip, toured several countries, remained popular with the public, and conquered other markets.

-January 2017 Chimbala has the singles "To lo gogo" and "Desacatao" playing on the main radio stations in the Dominican Republic, both singles with thousands of visits on the YouTube platform.
+In January 2017,Chimbala had the singles "To lo gogo" and "Desacatao" playing on the main radio stations in the Dominican Republic, both singles with thousands of visits on the YouTube platform.

 At the end of 2017 he released the official video for the song "Bye Bye", which brought him quite a bit of fame, this song was in collaboration with Mozart La Para and Liro Shaq.

 On February 2, 2018, he released the official video for "Pocoto" on the YouTube platform.
 Ten months after its release, it already had more than three million views.

-"Maniquí" is the single that has given Chimbala an incredible musical boost to his career, it premiered on May 18, 2018 on his YouTube channel, the video a couple of months after its premiere already had more than 18 million views on its YouTube channel, where you can see some girls performing choreographies in the video, this was produced by the Crea Fama Inc. label.
-The song has had great fame in Latin America, Miami and in places in Europe such as Spain or Italy.
+"Maniquí" is the single that has given Chimbala a large musical boost to his career.
+It premiered on May 18, 2018, on his YouTube channel.
+A couple of months after its premiere, the video already had more than 18 million views.
+It was produced by the Crea Fama Inc. label.